 - Concentrate on developing your minor pieces: This means focusing on your bishops and knights.
 The knights are a better option if many pawns are at the center, while the bishop is ideal for an open game.

 Playing chess is a matter of developing a better strategy to outdo your competitor.
-If you didn’t know which chess strategy guarantees you excellent results always, reading this article has offered you some valuable insights.
-Therefore, go ahead and use these strategies as part of your game and enjoy an incredible winning run.
+If you didn’t know which chess strategy always guarantees you excellent results, reading this article has offered you some valuable insights.
+Go ahead and use these strategies as part of your game and enjoy an incredible winning run.